SODALITE-EU/application-optimisation/MODAK/TESTING.md

 # Setup

 For running the unittests you currently need a MariaDB/MySQL server running, hence Docker is a requirement for now.
+For development you also need the `pre-commit` tools.

+## Docker

 To build the MODAK API container from the locally checked out source code and bring up the API server together with the database, run the following: